Risks of IVF

 There is a very small risk that the needle used for egg collection may puncture the bowel or blood vessels.
 The needle that we use is fine and it is unusual to have any complications.

 We can stop most cases of bleeding from the vagina at the end of the procedure.
 To do this, we put pressure on the area of the puncture (the puncture site).
-If we are concerned that a tiny hole has been made in the bowel, we will give you antibiotics.

 Please contact us if you have any of these symptoms: